Gerda Weissmann Klein: Early life

 Gerda Weissmann, the second child of manufacturing executive Julius Weissmann and Helene (née Mueckenbrunn) Weissmann, was born May 8, 1924, in Bielsko (now Bielsko-Biała), Poland.
 She attended Notre Dame Gymnasium in Bielsko until the Germans invaded Poland in 1939.
-Both of her parents and her older brother Arthur (b.
-1919) were murdered in the Holocaust.
+Both of her parents, along with her older brother Arthur (b.
+1919), were murdered in the Holocaust.

 Life under the Nazis

-On September 3, 1939, German troops invaded fifteen-year-old Weissmann's home in Bielsko, Poland.
+On September 3, 1939, German troops invaded 15-year-old Weissmann's home in Bielsko, Poland.
 Shortly after the invasion began, the family received a telegram from Gerda's uncle saying the Germans were advancing quickly, and the family should leave Poland immediately.
 They stayed because Gerda's father had suffered a heart attack.
 His doctors advised that he not be moved or subjected to undue stress.

 In 1942, Julius Weissmann was sent to a death camp where he was murdered.
 Not long afterwards, the ghetto where Weissmann Klein and her mother lived was liquidated.
 Helene Weissman was forced into a group slated for a death camp; Gerda, deemed fit for work, was sent to a labor camp.
 As she and others boarded trucks, Gerda jumped out in a frantic effort to reunite with her mother.
-According to Weissmann Klein's account, Moshe Merin, head of the local Jewish Council Judenrat, threw her back in her truck, saying "You are too young to die."
+According to Weissmann Klein's account, Moshe Merin, head of the local Jewish Council Judenrat, threw her back in her truck, saying: "You are too young to die."

 In the Netflix documentary World War II: From the Frontlines she describes that after a death march the SS locked her together with about a hundred women in a factory (near Volary), and locked the doors, and lined it with explosives and a timer to kill all the women, but due to the rain the timer did not work.

 Liberation

 In May 1945, Weissmann was liberated by forces of the United States Army in Volary, Czechoslovakia; these forces included Lieutenant Kurt Klein, who was born in Germany.
 A teenage Klein immigrated to the United States in 1937 to escape Nazism.
 Klein's parents were murdered at Auschwitz concentration camp.
-When Kurt Klein first encountered Gerda Weissmann, who was one day short of her 21st birthday, she was white-haired, weighed 68 lb, and dressed in rags.
-When she hesitantly informed Klein she was a Jew, he emotionally revealed that he was Jewish as well.
+When Kurt Klein first encountered Gerda Weissmann, it was the day before her 21st birthday, and she was white-haired, weighed 68 lb, and dressed in rags.
+When Weissmann hesitantly informed Klein she was a Jew, he emotionally revealed that he was Jewish as well.
 After a courtship of several months, Gerda and Kurt were engaged in September 1945.
 Diplomatic and immigration restrictions delayed their wedding for a year, but Kurt finally returned to Europe from the U.S. in 1946 and they were married in Paris.